 - Have your child use safety scissors to cut newspaper into several long strips.
 Then blow up the balloon and set these materials aside for later.

 - Have your child help you dip the newspaper strips into the mixture and place around the balloon.
 Continue until the balloon is covered in strips.
-Allow to dry.
+Let dry.

-- After the pinata is dry, help your child to paint it using finger paint.
+- After the piñata is dry, help your child to paint it using fingerpaint.
 You can decorate the pinata as a (roundish) animal, such as a bumblebee, pig, or tropical fish, or simply make a creative design.
-Allow the paint to dry.
+Let dry.

-- After the pinata is completely dry and the paper has hardened, use scissors to cut a small door in one side of the pinata, and puncture the balloon.
-Next, fill the pinata with candy or toys.
+- After the paint is completely dry and the paper has hardened, use scissors to cut a small door in one side of the piñata, and puncture the balloon.
+Next, fill the piñata with candy or toys.
 Close the door and tape it tightly shut.

 Now you're ready to party!
-The kids will love having friends or family over to break the pinata with a bat.
-It's a fun way to practice creative and fine motor skills, so get started!
+The kids will love having friends or family over to break the piñata with a bat.
+It's a fun way to exercise creativity and practice and fine motor skills, so get started!